Frankland River, Western Australia

-Frankland River is a small town in the Great Southern region of Western Australia.
-The town is in the shire of Cranbrook and is situated approximately 332.7 km from the state's capital, Perth, approximately 120 km north west of Albany, 83 km southwest of Kojonup, 19 km north of Rocky Gully and 90 km east of Manjimup.
+Frankland River is a small town and locality in the Shire of Cranbrook, Great Southern region of Western Australia.
+The town is situated approximately 332.7 km from the state's capital, Perth, approximately 120 km north west of Albany, 83 km southwest of Kojonup, 19 km north of Rocky Gully and 90 km east of Manjimup.
 Frankland derives its name from its location 6 km east of the Frankland River.
 At the 2006 census, Frankland had a population of 380.